adiah-notes/python/git/local.md

 `-p` - asks on a per-file basis.

+Use `git reset` to unstage changes we don't want to commit. `git reset -p` to get git to ask which specific changes to reset.

 ### Amending Commits

+If you've forgotten to add a file to the same commit change, or you want a more descriptive commit message.

+First add the files you may have forgotten.

+Use `git commit --amend`, take what's in the current staging area and run `git commit` to overwrite the previous commit.

+Git amend is okay for local commits, but don't use it on public commits.

 ### Rollbacks

+If you've pushed to a repo already and there is an issue you can go back to a previous snapshot.

+One way is with `git revert`.
+This isn't just an undo, it creates a commit with the inverse of the changes made in the bad commit.

+This keeps the history consistent.

+Can revert the latest commit by using the HEAD alias.

+`git revert HEAD`

+Usually a good idea to add an explanation of why we're doing the rollback.

+`git log -p -2` -> last two commits

 ### Identifying a Commit

+What if an error is not the latest commit?
+Can target a specific commit by using its commit ID.

 ### Git Revert Cheat Sheet